compassion-global-experience/compassion-design-system/packages/components/react-web/CONTRIBUTING.md

 # Contributing to the `react-web` Package

 The `react-web` package is structured with a component-per-directory convention inside the `src` directory.
-Each component directory generally contains 3 items:
+Each component directory generally contains 4 items:

 - A **JSX file** that describes the component’s structure and behavior
 - A **.styles.js file** that describes the component’s appearance
 - A **.stories.js file** that illustrates most of the ways the component can be configured
+- An **index.js** file that exports the JSX component’s contents

 ## Workflow